PolMine/GermaParl/cran-comments.md

 ## General remarks

-The 'GermaParl' package has been present at CRAN already and has been archived when the RcppCWB failed to pass checks.
-Once the 'GermaParl' package is accepted by CRAN, my package 'polmineR' can rely on the test data of the 'GermaParl' package.
+The 'GermaParl' package has been archived a few weeks ago when the RcppCWB dependency failed to pass checks.
+Once the 'GermaParl' package makes it to CRAN again, the 'polmineR' package can use the data of the 'GermaParl' package as test data.
+That way, it will be possible to reduce the size of the polmineR package.

-Performing the download of the sample data at times took more than the 5s threshold on my machine (6-7 seconds).
-It seems that the download sometimes takes less than 5s, sometimes I see more.
+Performing a test download of sample data at times took more than the 5s threshold on my machine (6-7 seconds).
+It seems that the download sometimes takes less than 5s, sometimes a bit more.
 I hope this will still be tolerated.

 ## Test environments